Samuel L. Jackson Supports Second Amendment To The U.S. Constitution

 Jackson has branded the law that initially protected Zimmerman "bulls**t" and has called for tough penalties for those who kill - but he still believes in the Second Amendment to the United States Constitution, which gives all citizens the right to bear arms.

-The Pulp Fiction star tells Seven magazine, "Who are these people running around the community with guns, pretending to be cops, who have a right to shoot somebody because of this bulls**t law?
+The Snakes On a Plane star tells Seven magazine, "Who are these people running around the community with guns, pretending to be cops, who have a right to shoot somebody because of this bulls**t law?
 What's untenable is that nobody put the guy who shot this kid in custody (immediately).
 (But) I dont mind people having guns, I grew up with guns in Tennessee."

 Asked if he still owns a firearm, Jackson replies, "Hell yeah.
 I'm not going to be the one without the gun when the people who have guns show up."